List of airports serving Washington, D.C.

-Several airports serve the city of Washington, D.C., in the United States.
-Some of these are defunct airports, and some are still active.
+Washington, D.C., the capital of the United States, has no public airports within its boundaries.
+However, several airports serve Washington, D.C.
+Some airports are defunct, and some are still active.
 Some of these airports are public (owned and operated by a government or governmental authority), some are public use (privately owned, but open to all aircraft), and some are private (privately owned, and only aircraft approved by the private owner may use the airfield).